bsommardahl/farsight-book/index.md

 ---
 layout: default
-title: Farsight Intro
+title: Welcome
 nav_order: 0
-#has_children: true
-has_toc: true
 ---
-# Farsight
-## Seeking God's eternal perspective.
+# Welcome to the "Farsight" Book Project

 DISCLAIMER: Lots of ideas here.
 We've tried to organize the thoughts into a continuum that builds a case for seeking more intentionally the eternal perspective of God.
 It's a work in progress that will likely change at least 1000 times before the project is complete.

-For more information, check out out website at https://farsightbook.com.
+For more information, check out out website at [https://farsightbook.com](https://farsightbook.com).